 - The World Health Organization (WHO) offers information about the status of the disease around the world, including summaries of research meetings and an archive of articles about the SARS outbreak of 2003.
 WHO also issues travel recommendations.
-You can find information at www.who.int/csr/sars/en.
+Visit www.who.int/csr/sars/en for more information.

 - Health Canada offers information on the government's response to SARS, clinical guidelines, public health and infection control recommendations, and information for travellers.
-You can find information at www.hc-sc.gc.ca/hc-ps/dc-ma/sars-sras-eng.php.
+Visit www.canada.ca/en/health-canada/services/healthy-living/your-health/diseases/severe-acute-respiratory-syndrome-sars.html for more information.

 - The United States Centers for Disease Control and Prevention (CDC) provides information about the cause of the disease, diagnostic tests, possible treatments, and travel alerts and advisories for affected areas.
 The website also contains recommendations to prevent the spread of infection.
-You can find information at www.cdc.gov/sars/index.html.
+Visit www.cdc.gov/sars/index.html for more information.